Safe Destination for Appointments

 - Masks – Everyone entering a Pardee UNC Health Care facility will be expected to wear a face mask, which must be worn securely during the visit.

-- A change in provider appearance – Your provider may be wearing more protective gear than you’re used to seeing – including a mask, gown and gloves.
+- A change in provider appearance – Your provider may be wearing more protective gear than you’re used to seeing – including a mask, face shield or goggles, gown and gloves.
 This is an important measure in keeping you and your health care team safe.